-- Daily collection, preparation, control and reporting to the different business areas of credit information on collateral coverage, breached limits and covenants control vis-à-vis the approved limits; - Weekly risk reporting with an overview of the Bank's credit risk, including new/recent approvals by the Credit Committee, breached limits and covenants control vis-à-vis the approved limits, and additional credit risk information; - Monthly report of the Risk Appetite Monitoring, with an overview of the Bank's asset quality and concentration risk; - Preparation of support material for external and internal reporting on credit.
+- Daily collection, preparation, control and reporting to the different business areas of breached limits vis-à-vis the approved limits; - Impairment monthly calculation of the financial instruments subject to collective analysis. - Monthly report of the Risk Appetite Monitoring, with an overview of the Bank's asset quality and concentration risk; - Preparation of support material for external and internal reporting on credit.